ENTJ is an abbreviation for Extraverted, iNtuitive, Thinking, Judging. ENTJs are often referred to as the Executive personality.

 ENTJ is one of the 16 personality types from Carl Jung’s theory of personality (take the test).

-Other people often describe people with this type of personality as assertive, confident, and outspoken.
+Other people often describe people with this personality type as assertive, confident, and outspoken.

 Take a Free Jungian Personality Test here.
-No email required.
+No email is required.

 How Rare are ENTJs?